mdfarragher/TDP/setup/01/lab-02-deploy.md

 Wait until the deployment completes successfully before proceeding to the next step.

+## Load Data Into Azure Synapse Analytics

-In the Azure Portal, navigate to the resource group you used to deploy the Synapse Analytics workspace (see [Pre-requisites for deployment](./asa-workspace-deploy.md#pre-requisites-for-deployment) for details) and start a Cloud Shell instance (see [Configure the Azure Cloud Shell](#configure-the-azure-cloud-shell) above for details).
+In the Azure Portal, navigate to the resource group you used to deploy the Synapse Analytics workspace and start a Cloud Shell instance.

 Once the Cloud Shell instance becomes available, **run ```az login```** to make sure the correct account and subscription context are set:

 ![Cloud Shell login](media/cloudshell-setup-01.png)

-Run the following command to make sure the Git repository has been correctly cloned (see [Run the global setup script in Cloud Shell](./asa-workspace-deploy.md#run-the-global-setup-script-in-cloud-shell) for details):
+Run the following command to make sure the Git repository has been correctly cloned:

 ```cmd
 dir